Was this helpful?

 3. Select Reset Connections and choose which connection type you’d like to reset: Wired or Wireless, depending on the connection type of the device you’d like to disconnect.

-Disconnecting devices is easy and efficient – all from within one main settings page without having to struggle with multiple menus or passwords.
+Disconnecting devices is easy and efficient – all from within one main settings page without struggling with multiple menus or passwords.
 Make sure to keep this handy tip in mind when managing connections on your Samsung TV!

 Keep Your Samsung TV Secure With Guest Mode